Easy 3-loop braids

 A different “no loose-ends” way to start the braid.

-I use various ways of starting braids with no loose ends at the top, and often with a loop at the top.
-The second-to-last video demos one of these with a three loop braid, but you can do it with any number of loops.
+I use a few different ways to start braids with no loose ends at the top, and often with a loop at the top.
+The second-to-last video demos one of these ways.
+It can be done with any number of loops, by the way, not only with three.
 I show it in the photo-tutorial above, too.
-(This is a very different method than the Handshake loop start I demo in my bracelet tutorial—here, both sides of the loop get braided at the same time.)
+(Another way is the Handshake loop start that I demo in my bracelet tutorial.
+In that method, you make each side of the loop separately.
+Here, both sides of the loop get braided at the same time, so it’s a faster method.)

-You can also use this “divided-braid-loop-start” method to braid the two halves of one braid at the same time, starting from the middle!
-I did that for one of the braids in the first photo in the above article—the purple-and-gold braid that is tied in a loose knot.
+You can also use this “divided-braid-loop-start” method to braid two narrow braids at the same time, joined in the middle, for one double-long braid!
+I did that for one of the braids in the first photo in the above article, 3rd braid from the right (the thin purple-and-gold braid tied in a loose knot).

-The 1st video below shows the basic braiding moves for a 3-loop braid, but not how to set up the loops, those videos are further down (the photo-tute above shows this in pictures)… See timeline under video to skip to the part you want to see. (slide bubble under video)
+The 1st video below shows the basic braiding moves for a 3-loop braid, but not how to set up the loops, those videos are further down (the pdf photo-tutorial above shows this step-by-step)… See timeline under video to skip to the part you want to see. (slide bubble under video)

 Three-loop Braid, round version (made like 5 and 7-loop square braids, but looks more round than square)